quexxon/fryte/README.md

 # Fast, Responsive YouTube Embeds

-Fryte speeds up YouTube embeds by loading only video thumbnails initially, and lazy-loading videos on demand.
-The only dependency is jQuery.
+*Fryte* speeds up YouTube embeds by loading only video thumbnails initially, and lazy-loading videos on demand.
+There are *no* external dependencies.

 ## Get Started

-You can run the examples with `npm start`.
+You can run the example with `npm start`.

-Use `npm run build` to build fryte.
-Include `dist/fryte.min.js`, in your project to use fryte.
-You'll only need the JS file, the CSS and SVG play icon are inlined.
+Use `npm run build` to build *fryte*.
+Include `dist/fryte.min.js`, in your project to use *fryte*.
+You'll only need the JS file; the CSS and SVG play icon are inlined.

 To embed a video, find the video's YouTube id and add the following markup to your project: